Ulmus minor subsp. canescens

 Ulmus minor subsp. canescens is a small deciduous tree occasionally known by the common names grey elm, grey-leafed elm, and hoary elm.
-Its natural range extends through the lands of the central and eastern Mediterranean, from southern Italy, the islands of Sicily, Malta, Crete, Rhodes and Cyprus, to Turkey, and as far south as Israel, where it is now considered rare and endangered in the wild.
+Its natural range extends through the lands of the central and eastern Mediterranean, from southern Italy, the islands of Sicily, Malta, Crete, Rhodes and Cyprus, and through Thrace to Turkey, and as far south as Israel, where it is now considered rare and endangered in the wild.
 The tree is typically found amidst the comparatively humid coastal woodlands and scrublands.

 Taxonomy

 The taxonomy of the tree remains a matter of contention; Melville originally treated the tree as a species in its own right, U. canescens, while others, notably Richens, and Browicz & Ziel., sank it as a subspecies of Ulmus minor.

 Description

 The tree is comparatively small, < 20 m high; the slender trunk, its bark coarsely fissured, supporting a rounded crown.
 The leaves are elliptic to ovate, bluntly toothed, and densely downy on the underside when mature, imbuing them with a distinctive greyish hue.
 The young shoots also have a whitish-grey down.
 The tree flowers in February and March, the round samarae, < 15 mm diameter, deeply notched at the outer end, ripen in April.